Air guide

 The 2/3 rule and matching CADR to room size

-A common rule of thumb is that a purifier's CADR should be at least two thirds of the room's floor area in square feet.
-So a 300 square foot room wants a smoke CADR of around 200 or more.
-This 2/3 rule is built to land near 4.8 air changes per hour in a room with an 8 foot ceiling, which is the level many allergists and the EPA point to as a reasonable target.
+Here is the rule of thumb worth memorizing: a purifier's CADR should be at least two thirds of your room's floor area in square feet.
+A 300 square foot room, then, wants a smoke CADR around 200 or higher.
+That 2/3 rule is tuned to land near 4.8 air changes per hour under a standard 8 foot ceiling, the level many allergists and the EPA call a reasonable target.

-You can run it the other way to sanity check a coverage claim.
-To get roughly 4.8 ACH, the room in square feet should be no more than about CADR times 1.55.
-A unit with a smoke CADR of 200 covers about 310 square feet at that level.
-If a maker claims that same 200 CADR unit covers 500 square feet, the math no longer supports 4.8 ACH in that space.
+You can also run it backwards to catch a stretched coverage claim.
+For roughly 4.8 ACH, the room should be no bigger than about CADR times 1.55 square feet.
+So a smoke CADR of 200 honestly covers around 310 square feet.
+If a maker says that same 200 CADR unit handles 500 square feet, the math has quietly stopped supporting 4.8 ACH in that space.

-Buying a little extra CADR is usually the safer error.
-A higher rating lets you run the unit at a lower, quieter fan speed and still clear the room, and it gives you headroom for higher ceilings or a particularly leaky space.
+If you are going to miss, miss high.
+A little extra CADR lets you run the unit on a lower, quieter setting and still clear the room, and it leaves you headroom for a tall ceiling or a drafty, leaky space.

 Why quoted coverage areas are often inflated

-Manufacturers frequently advertise a coverage area calculated at only 2 air changes per hour rather than 4.8.
-At 2 ACH the same machine appears to cover a much larger room, often more than double the area you would get at the 4.8 figure, because you are asking it to do far less work per hour.
+Now the trick to watch for.
+Manufacturers often quote a coverage area figured at just 2 air changes per hour instead of 4.8.
+Drop to 2 ACH and the same machine suddenly appears to cover a far bigger room, frequently more than double the area it would clear at 4.8, simply because you are asking it to do much less work each hour.

-Two air changes per hour is a weak target for a room where particles are constantly being produced.
-It may keep up in a calm, sealed space, but it recovers slowly after cooking, vacuuming, or a window being opened.
-A coverage area quoted at 2 ACH is technically true and practically optimistic.
+Two air changes an hour is a soft target for any room that keeps making particles, which is every room you actually live in.
+It might cope in a calm, sealed space, but it is slow to recover after you cook, vacuum, or crack a window.
+A coverage area quoted at 2 ACH is technically true and, in practice, optimistic.

-The fix is to ignore the headline coverage number and go back to the CADR.
-Take the unit's own AHAM verified CADR, apply the CADR times 1.55 check, and compare that to your actual room.
-If the verified CADR cannot support the room you have at 4.8 ACH, the coverage claim on the box is leaning on the slower target.
+The fix is easy: ignore the big coverage number on the box and go back to the CADR.
+Take the unit's own AHAM verified CADR, run the CADR times 1.55 check, and hold it against the room you actually have.
+If the verified CADR cannot carry your room at 4.8 ACH, the coverage claim on the box is leaning on that slower target.

 How to use CADR when shopping

-Start with your room.
-Measure the floor area, note the ceiling height, and decide whether you want a strong 4.8 ACH or are content with less.
-Then look for a unit whose AHAM verified smoke CADR is at least two thirds of that floor area, more if the ceiling is above 8 feet.
+Start with your room, not the product page.
+Measure the floor area, note the ceiling height, and decide whether you want a strong 4.8 ACH or can live with less.
+Then look for a unit whose AHAM verified smoke CADR is at least two thirds of that floor area, and a bit more if your ceiling clears 8 feet.

-Insist that the coverage claim be backed by the unit's own AHAM CADR rather than a marketing area.
-If a product lists a large coverage figure but no verified CADR, treat the coverage figure as unproven.
-The AHAM Verifide directory lets you confirm the numbers independently.
+Make the coverage claim earn it: it should trace back to the unit's own AHAM CADR, not a marketing area.
+If a product boasts a big coverage figure but shows no verified CADR, treat that figure as unproven and move on.
+The AHAM Verifide directory is right there for you to confirm the numbers yourself.

-Finally, remember CADR is about particles, not gases or odors, and it assumes you run the unit.
-A high CADR machine left on its lowest whisper setting delivers far less than its rated number, so match the rating to a fan speed you will actually live with.
+One last thing to keep in mind: CADR is about particles, not gases or odors, and it assumes the unit is actually running.
+A high CADR machine parked on its quietest whisper setting delivers far below its rated number, so pick a rating that still works at a fan speed you can live with night after night.

 FAQ

-It is a shorthand for matching a purifier to a room: pick a unit whose CADR is at least two thirds of the room's square footage.
-The rule is designed to reach about 4.8 air changes per hour in a room with a standard 8 foot ceiling, a level the EPA and many allergists point to as reasonable.
+- It is the quick way to match a purifier to a room: pick a unit whose CADR is at least two thirds of the room's square footage.
+The rule is built to reach about 4.8 air changes per hour under a standard 8 foot ceiling, a level the EPA and many allergists point to as reasonable.

-Makers commonly calculate coverage at only 2 air changes per hour, which makes a unit appear to cover a much larger room than it would at 4.8 ACH.
-Two air changes per hour recovers slowly after cooking or opening a window.
-Check the unit's own verified CADR and use roughly CADR times 1.55 to find the area that supports 4.8 ACH.
+- Makers often figure coverage at just 2 air changes per hour, which makes a unit look like it covers a much larger room than it would at 4.8 ACH.
+The catch: 2 air changes an hour is slow to recover after you cook or open a window.
+Check the unit's own verified CADR and use roughly CADR times 1.55 to find the area that actually supports 4.8 ACH.

-It means the purifier's CADR was measured with the standardized ANSI/AHAM AC-1 test and independently verified, with products checked periodically against their claims.
-Verified units can display the AHAM Verifide mark and appear in AHAM's public directory.
+- It means the purifier's CADR was measured with the standardized ANSI/AHAM AC-1 test and checked by someone other than the maker, with products re-checked periodically against their claims.
+Verified units can display the AHAM Verifide mark and show up in AHAM's public directory, so you can confirm the number yourself.
 The EPA notes CADR and ACH claims are not substantiated without this kind of third party testing.

-A higher CADR clears particles faster, but only for the pollutants CADR covers, which are smoke, dust, and pollen sized particles, not gases or odors.
-The rating also assumes the unit is actually running.
-Left on its lowest, quietest setting, a machine delivers well below its rated CADR.
+- A higher CADR clears particles faster, but only the particles CADR actually covers, which are smoke, dust, and pollen sized ones, not gases or odors.
+It also assumes you keep the unit running.
+Park a machine on its lowest, quietest setting and it delivers well below its rated CADR.

 Sources